 Presbyopia Treatment – Monovision and Lens Replacement Surgery

-At Tylock-George Eye Care & Laser Center, we also now offer the revolutionary “Advance Technology Intraocular Lens Implants” Crystalens®, ReSTOR® and TECNIS® Multifocal.
+At Tylock-George Eye Care & Laser Center, we also now offer the revolutionary “Advanced Technology Intraocular Lens Implants” Crystalens®, ReSTOR®, and TECNIS® Multifocal.
 These lens implants replace the natural crystalline lens of the eye allowing the individual to see at distance as well as near with each eye, with minimal need for reading glasses.

 Many of our patients have chosen surgical correction and have eliminated the need for glasses even when they reach presbyopia.

 As eye care professionals, Dr. George and their staff members have undergone refractive surgery themselves with full knowledge and anticipation of presbyopia.
 We want our patients to make informed decisions too and hope this material has been helpful.
 After viewing our website, if you would like to have more information, please contact us for our free information packet.
 We also invite you to attend one of our free Tuesday night seminars.

 Learn more about restoring vision in aging eyes.